gilles-degols/mongofs/readme.md

   1.1.
 Hard links: https://github.com/libfuse/libfuse/issues/79

 2. Expecting 100MB/s as writing speed.
 There is an overhead to decode, then store the data in MongoDB.
+But the slowest part is fusepy so we cannot improve much more the current code.
+Check benchmarks below if you want some numbers.

 ### Installation guide